September 10, 2021

-The award honors alumni who have made significant contributions to engineering knowledge and to the professional development of young engineers.
+Part of Mizzou Engineering’s Hall of Fame, the award honors alumni who have made significant contributions to engineering knowledge and to the professional development of young engineers.

 “It means the world,” Holt said of receiving the award.
 “I was overwhelmed by how many people came out in support of my nomination.
 And, of course, the University recognizing me for what I’ve done is very meaningful to me.”

 Colleagues of Holt commend him for his expertise and professionalism in his field.

 “His firsthand knowledge of the project and design and his interaction with all levels of the project from the contractor, owner and other professionals is a prime model of engineering,” one nominator wrote in his letter supporting Holt’s nomination.

 Holt is owner and Principal Engineer of Holt Engineering, a company he launched in 2006.
 After graduating with a bachelor’s in mechanical engineering, Holt worked in the oil fields of Texas and with General Dynamics in aerospace design.
 He found his specialty designing conveyance systems for airports and postal systems.
 He worked with PSI and serviced FedEx Express for 10 years before starting Holt Engineering.
 Holt is a registered professional engineer in all 50 states and has maintained that status for nearly 20 years.

 A Granite City, Illinois, native, Holt attended community college for two years before following his family’s tradition of attending Mizzou.
 Holt’s father, sister and brother all graduated from Mizzou.
 His mother grew up in Columbia on the second floor of the old Empire Roller Rink building, which her family owned.